andreas-arkulpa/my-favorite-food/Readme.md

 ### Button (8)

 - create file `Button.js` in the `components` folder
-- create a Button component (use TouchableHighlight and Text from react-native) and assign the following styles.
+- create a Button component (use TouchableOpacity and Text from react-native) and assign the following styles.
-- Wrapper (TouchableHighlight) :
+- Wrapper (TouchableOpacity) :

 ```jsx
 {